All 'Bout 'EBE:

 Over the years, fixed stations were on the air from various northern Illinois locations including Geneva, Batavia, Big Rock, Aurora, Dismal Seepage, and Hinckley.
 Mobile stations were operated throughout the USA during vacations, camping trips, jailbreaks, etc. In 2005 W9EBE began operation from southern Illinois, y'all.

 The ALL-AMERICAN equipment in the main radio room is pictured above.
-The Ten-Tec Jupiter transceiver with an outboard Ameco PT-3 preamplifier is a CW operator's dream, while the highly regarded Drake R8B communications receiver is used for general SWL'ing or for diversity reception in conjunction with the transceiver.
+The Ten-Tec Jupiter transceiver with an outboard Ameco PT-3 preamplifier is a CW operator's dream, while the highly regarded Drake R8B communications receiver is used for general shortwave listening or for diversity reception in conjunction with the transceiver.
 Above the R8B receiver sits an Ameritron QSK-5 T/R switch that allows full QSK operation with the Ameritron ALS-600 amplifier.
 Atop the amplifier is a Ten-Tec 238 B antenna tuner.
 And yes, that is a paper log that's kept for laid-back ragchewing.

-Antennas: Alpha Delta DX-OCF (high power version) off-center-fed inverted-V for 80, 40, 20, 15 (it's not designed to be resonant on 15 meters, but he feeds it with only 50W @ around 3:1 SWR and works the world), 17, 12, and 10 meters, with its feedpoint at 45 feet, and a 30 meter inverted-V with its feedpoint also at 45 feet.
+Antennas: Alpha Delta DX-OCF (high power version) off-center-fed inverted-V for 80, 60 (with the tuner), 40, 20, 15 (it's not designed to be resonant on 15 meters, but he feeds it with only 50W @ around 3:1 SWR and works the world), 17, 12, and 10 meters, with its feedpoint at 45 feet, and a 30 meter inverted-V with its feedpoint also at 45 feet.
 The R8B's antenna is a low random wire.